-A hammertoe is a toe that is bent at the middle joint, curled under, and looks claw-like.
-It can cause foot pain and affect your ability to walk properly.
-Corns or calluses usually develop on top of the toes as a result of friction against footwear.
+A hammertoe is a deformity of the second, third, fourth toe causing it to bend at the middle joint and curl under.
+Affected toes appear a bit claw-like, can cause foot pain, and affect your ability to walk properly.
+Corns or calluses usually develop on top of the toes involved as a result of friction against footwear.
 At first, a hammertoe may remain flexible, but over time, it can become permanently stiff.
-The deformity is usually caused by shoes that are too tight in the toe area or (in women) by wearing high heels.
+The deformity usually is caused by shoes that are too tight in the toe area or by high heels.
 Some cases appear to be hereditary.

-In addition to more comfortable shoes, you could also consider wearing orthotics, shoe inserts that can help correct improper foot movement and alignment.
-Phillip Vasyli, a well known podiatrist and expert on foot biomechanics, recommends seeking out quality over-the-counter orthotics with firm support that can help restore feet to their natural position.
-He notes that these products can be as effective (and more affordable) as custom orthotics or surgery.
+You might also consider orthotics, shoe inserts that can help correct improper foot movement and alignment.
+These provide firm support that can help restore feet to their natural position.
+Over-the-counter products can be as effective as (and more affordable than) custom orthotics.

-If these methods don’t work, you may have to consider surgery, usually a simple outpatient procedure.
-If the toe is still flexible, this involves making an incision to release a tendon, allowing the toe to straighten.
-If not, toe-straightening surgery may be necessary, which requires cutting or realigning tendons and removing pieces of bone that may be preventing the toe from straightening.
+If these methods don’t work, you may have to consider surgery, usually done on an outpatient basis with a local anesthetic.
+If your toe is still flexible, this involves making an incision to release a tendon, allowing the toe to straighten.
+If not, toe-straightening surgery may be necessary, which requires cutting or realigning tendons and removing pieces of bone that may be preventing the toe from achieving its correct position.

 Andrew Weil, M.D.